General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 In 1784, Admiral Horatio Nelson chose Antigua, situated in the centre of the Leeward Islands, as the base for Great Britain's Caribbean Fleet.
 It is easy to see why, as the island boasts a varied coastline with secure docking points, a protective coral reef and steady trade winds.
 Add to that shimmering sandy beaches, bright sunshine and a laid-back attitude, it is no surprise that Antigua, together with its smaller sister island Barbuda, is today one of the Caribbean's most popular tourist spots.

 Along with the uninhabited Redonda Island, Antigua and Barbuda form a tiny nation with a population descended largely from African slaves and a mix of Europeans.
 Visitors flock to enjoy the stretches of beach and miles of excellent hikes on Antigua, the protected nature reserve of Redonda, the exclusive resorts and superb bird sanctuary on Barbuda, and world-class snorkelling and scuba diving among wrecks along the nation's coral reefs.
-The warm winds that Nelson relied on to bring his ships safely into harbour now contribute to one of the world's biggest maritime events known as Sailing Week, a popular attraction and event of the Island.
+The warm winds that Nelson relied on to bring his ships safely into harbour, now contribute to one of the world's biggest maritime events known as Sailing Week, a popular attraction and event of the Island.

 The international access code for Antigua and Barbuda is +1, in common with the US, Canada and most of the Caribbean, followed by 268.
 The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom).
 A GSM 900 mobile network covers Antigua, and GSM 1900 covers both Antigua and Barbuda.
 Internet cafes are available in tourist areas.

 English is the official language, but most locals speak English patois (jargon or dialect).